NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 Billable vs. Non-Billable Hours: How to Track and Maximize Profitability

-If you’re spending too much time on non-billable tasks, your revenue suffers.
-But ignoring non-billable activities like business development, training, or client relationship management can stunt long-term growth.
+When teams spend too much time on non-billable work, profitability drops.
+But ignoring essential non-billable activities like training, internal coordination, or client relationship management can hurt long-term growth.

-In this guide, we’ll break down the difference between billable and non-billable hours, explain how to track them effectively, and share strategies to maximize profitability.
+In this guide, we’ll break down billable vs. non-billable hours, explain how to track them effectively, and share proven strategies to maximize profitability without burning out teams.

 Time Tracking